Head out your front door and dive into the world of Microadventures in Renfrewshire.

 We’re spoilt for outdoor choices in Renfrewshire.
-With incredible travel links, it’s not hard to find yourself in wild woodlands or open moorland.
-You’ll find a real adventure without going far from home.
+With incredible travel links across the area, it’s not hard to find yourself in wild woodlands or open moorland.
+You can find real adventure without going far from home.

 Whether it’s a long weekend, an after-work ramble, solo or with friends—what the adventure looks like is up to you!

 Alastair Humphreys, the inventor of the term ‘microadventure’ says, “the appeal of microadventures is that they make adventure accessible to people who may have very little outdoor experience”

 You might also want to check out our Easy Outdoors section.

 Here’s some inspiration for a microadventure in Renfrewshire.

 - This is all about taking advantage of those long summer nights to have an adventure in the time where you aren’t at work.